o2gy84/styleguide/README.md

 }
 ```

-8) class member should be named in m_mixedCase,
+8) class member should be named in m_CamelCase,
 class method should be named in mixedCase:
 ```
 class MyClas